Half Moon Island

-Geography
+Geology

 The island is a series of gravel bars (tombolos) connecting volcanic bedrock islands.
-The volcanism is not recent and may be millions of years old.
-The crescent shaped island may be the result of an eroded caldera similar to the much more recent Deception Island volcano complex.
-The parallel gravel bars are a result of post-glacial (isostatic) uplift of the area after the much larger Pleistocene ice cap melted and the pressure was released.
+The north end of the island (Saddleback Ridge) is composed of andesitic intrusions of late Jurassic to Early Cretaceous rock.
+Near the Argentinian base is an intrusion of tonalite of early Cretaceous to early Tertiary.
+Near the chinstrap penguin colony the rock is intrusions of gabbro of the same age range.
+The southeastern tip is composed of andesitic lavas and lapilli stones of late Jurassic to Early Cretaceous.
+The parallel gravel bars are a result of post-glacial isostatic uplift of the area after the Pleistocene ice caps' retreat.
+Despite its shape, there is no evidence Half Moon Island is or ever was a volcanic crater.

-Wildlife
+Ecology

-Plants found on the island include several lichen and moss species as well as Antarctic Hairgrass.
+In 1971, Denis C. Lindsay published Vegetation of the South Shetland Islands, and in doing so was the first person to report on the flora of Half Moon Island.
+In a 2018 publication, it was accepted that there were 37 species of moss and 59 species of lichen present on the island.
+The only vascular plant found is Antarctic hairgrass.
+Two macroscopic terrestrial algae are also present - Prasiola crispa and Prasiola calophylla.

 The island has been identified as an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of about 100 pairs of south polar skuas.
 Other birds nesting on the island include chinstrap penguins (2000 pairs), Antarctic terns (125 pairs), kelp gulls (40 pairs), Wilson's and black-bellied storm petrels, Cape petrels, brown skuas, snowy sheathbills and imperial shags.

 Weddell and Antarctic fur seals regularly haul out on the beaches.
 Southern elephant seals have been recorded.
 Whales are often seen patrolling the shores.

-Access
+Tourism and accessibility

 The island is used as a stop during Antarctic cruises, with the peak of visitation during November–March.
 There is a 2000 m walking track on the southern part of the Island which allows tourists to get a close view of the wildlife (mainly chinstrap penguins and skuas), and of the surrounding mountainous scenery of nearby Livingston and Greenwich Islands.
 The path begins on the south side of Menguante Cove, runs westwards along the beach to Cámara Base, then turns north along the head of Menguante Cove, and eventually ascends northeastwards to the top of Xenia Hill.